Home Reports Netherlands Apparel Ecommerce Industry Report

 Key Takeaways

-Average Lighthouse performance scores a critically low 0.52 out of 100, pointing to severe technical and page speed issues that are likely undermining both rankings and conversions.
+Average Lighthouse performance scores of 0.46/100 are critically low, pointing to severe website technical issues that are likely contributing to poor user experience and declining organic rankings.

 Get a monthly email when this data is updated